close

 The available research suggests a hospital death may be more likely if:

-• The dying person lives on their own or has a terminal condition other than cancer [2]
+• The dying person lives on their own or has a terminal condition other than cancer.
+[2]

-While being hospitalised at the end of life is often appropriate care, residential aged care staff should work to avoid transferring a person who would prefer to die in the home setting.
-[7]
+Older people admitted to hospital at end-of-life may experience rapid cognitive and functional decline, which increases the risks of hospital-related deaths.
+[12] Therefore, while being hospitalised at the end of life is often appropriate care, residential aged care staff should work to avoid transferring a person who would prefer to die in the home setting.
+[4]

 Dying in a home setting

-• They have a preference for a home death [2]
+• They have a preference for a home death.
+[2]

-• Cancer is the cause of death rather than some other cause [2]
+• Cancer is the cause of death rather than some other cause.
+[2]

-• They receive an early, rather than late, referral to a palliative care service [2]
+• They receive an early, rather than late, referral to a palliative care service.
+[2]

 • A person with dementia living at home has strong social networks and receives personal and nursing care support from home care providers.
 [13]